 As they will be re-used any time we need to base something of our step cycle.

 While this article is based on the use of timers.
-Using animation curves baked into animation assets could be an alternative way to help drive this system.
+Using animation curves baked into animation assets could be an alternative way to help drive this system, at which point you might as well be hand animating.

 A stepped cycle changes the frequency of the movement at set intervals instead of continuous scaling.
 Consider having multiple step frequencies.
 I recommend having at least one for each movement state:

-Or better yet create a stepping function based on movement speed instead of movement states!
+Or better yet.
+Create a stepping function based on movement speed instead of relying on hard set values tied to movement states!

 The bulk of the procedural workflow can be reduced to two main components:

 Translational and rotational offsets.
-Play rate, scale and speed of which are determined by a multitude of parameters within the game. player input, character velocity and actions, feed into the model to alter these offsets, among other things.
+Play rate, scale and speed of which are determined by a multitude of common parameters gathered from the games state.
+Player input, character velocity and gameplay actions are some examples.
+These parameters and events are fed into the animation controller(ABP) at runtime.

 Offset, bobbing speed and height is based on player velocity and direction.

-Additional layering is done by reading current movement input.
+Additional layering is done by reading current player input.

 Here the rifle is pushed into the shoulder during forward and backward movement.

-Sway and roll are based on planar velocity as well as specific directional velocity to accentuates lateral movement.
+Sway and roll are based on planar velocity as well as specific lateral velocity to accentuates lateral movement.

 While these values are exaggerated, they make up the bulk of the base movement animations.